 Postgraduate schools in the UK are far less expensive than graduate schools in the USA, and studying in the UK can be 30 to 60 percent cheaper than American equivalents.

-If you wish to learn more about studying a Masters in the UK, arrange your free consultation at SI-UK London today.
+If you wish to learn more about studying a Masters in the UK, arrange your free consultation at SI-UK London online or in-person today.

 My consultant was very helpful and motivating.
 She helped me every step of the way, even when the deadline was so close.
 I feel I could not have done it without her.
 I'd highly recommend this service to any and all of my many friends interested.